wdi-sg/js-data-types/exercise.md

 * Add an element to the back of an array.
 * Remove an element from the back of an array.
 * Add an element to the front of an array.
-* Remove an element from the back of an array.
+* Remove an element from the front of an array.
 * Concatenates all the elements in an array into a string.
 * Separates the characters of a string into an array.